 Option 1: Applicants with a currently valid Negotiated Indirect Cost Rate Agreement (NICRA) on file with the U.S. Government may use their NICRA rate to request indirect costs.
 A NICRA is a formal agreement between the U.S. Government and an organization that provides a rate (specified as a percentage) the organization may use to request indirect costs, as well as details on how the organization should apply the rate in their proposed budget.
 A copy of the NICRA should be submitted with the proposal.
-(Note: This documentation is not required of pre-proposals for Applied Research Grants.)
 Organizations may choose to voluntarily reduce the NICRA rate charged to the award in order to be more cost effective and competitive.

-Option 2: Applicants without a NICRA may charge a de minimus rate of 10% on allowable cost categories (also referred to as the "Modified Total Direct Cost").
-Allowable categories include: direct salaries and wages, materials and supplies, travel, services, and up to \$25,000 of each sub-award agreement (i.e., \$2,500 per sub-award) which is intended to cover any administrative and legal support associated with the management of the sub-award.
+Option 2: Applicants without a NICRA may charge a de minimus rate of 10% on allowable cost categories (also referred to as "Modified Total Direct Costs" or MTDC).
+Allowable cost categories include: direct salaries and wages, materials and supplies, travel, services, and up to \$25,000 of each sub-award agreement (i.e., \$2,500 per sub-award) which is intended to cover any administrative and legal support associated with the management of the sub-award.

-The de minimus rate cannot be applied to equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships, fellowships, per diem, honoraria, or compensation for participation in a study, or the portion of sub-award agreements in excess of \$25,000.
+The de minimus rate cannot be applied to equipment, capital expenditures, charges for patient care, rental costs, tuition remission\, scholarships\, fellowships\, per diem, honoraria, or compensation for participation in a study, or the portion of sub-award agreements in excess of \$25,000.
 Under the Travel and Workshop Grants category, participant travel costs may also be excluded depending on the activity proposed.